 Experiment With Your Products

-As a kiosk, you have a lot of leeway to experiment with your products, because you’re not shoehorning yourself into one category to begin with.
+As a kiosk, you have leeway to experiment with your products because you’re not shoehorning yourself into one category, to begin with.
 Take advantage of this.
 Always keep a good inventory of what your fastest selling item is.

 With those items that just don’t go off the shelf, try and bring in new products, more variety.
 Have an agreement with your vendor that while you experiment with your product mix, he needs to take back your unsold goods within a reasonable amount if time.